j346huan/DoYourExercise/README.md

 # Do Your Exercise

-A personal repository of textbook exercise solutions and Lean 4 formalizations.
+My repository of textbook exercise solutions and Lean 4 formalizations.

 [Website](https://j346huan.github.io/DoYourExercise/) · [Repository](https://github.com/j346huan/DoYourExercise)

-## Content

-- `Atiyah69`: Atiyah–Macdonald, _Introduction to Commutative Algebra_ (1969), Chapter 1.
-- `Hartshorne77`: Hartshorne, _Algebraic Geometry_ (1977).

-The editable files are in `content/`.
-Statements, natural-language proofs, Lean source, and Lean translations remain separate.
-Exercise titles are optional and are used only when the textbook supplies an individual title.
-Exercise identities use `chapter.problem` or `chapter.section.problem`; there are no topic tags.

 See [AUTHORING.md](AUTHORING.md) for the file format.
-The [Chapter 1 import record](content/Atiyah69/IMPORT.md) records source provenance separately from the reading interface.

 ## Local use